 The Village of Swansea … looking back

-During the latter part of the 19th Century, the area we now know as Swansea was called Windermere because, to the many immigrants from the British Isles, its hills, valleys, and seven ponds resembled the area of the Lake District, in the north of England, which went by that name.
+During the latter part of the 19th Century, the area we now know as Swansea was called Windermere because, to the many immigrants from the British Isles, its hills, valleys, and seven ponds resembled the Lake Windermere area of the Lake District in the north of England.
 No one seems certain as to how the community became known as Swansea.
-Some say it was because of all the immigrants from Swansea Wales in the United Kingdom that settled here; others attribute it to the Bolt Works that carried the Swansea name.
+Some say it was because of all the immigrants from Swansea, Wales in the United Kingdom that settled here; others attribute it to the Bolt Works that carried the Swansea name.
 It is thought that the owner of the local Bolt Works, James Worthington, came from Swansea in Wales, so perhaps the truth lies somewhere in between.

 In 1926, Swansea had grown to such a size that it was able to successfully petition to become independent from the Township of York and was incorporated as a village with a population of 3,255 persons and a superstructure of 908 buildings.
 By 1936, Swansea had grown to become the second largest village in the Province of Ontario.
 The Swansea Public School Board, Swansea Volunteer Fire Brigade, Swansea Police Force and Swansea Memorial Library Board were soon woven into the fabric of the Village.